Best Hotels in Palm Springs

 Hollywood Regency and mid-century modern styles mix and mingle amid peaceful outdoor spaces.

 When the Riviera Palm Springs opened in 1959, it quickly became the go-to vacation spot for the rich and famous.
 It was the only hotel in the United States at the time to be built in a "spoke wheel" shape, encouraging a more communal atmosphere that fit the culture of the coming decade.
 Celebrities such as Sonny and Cher and Frank Sinatra and the Rat Pack frequented the property, and big names performed there, including Desi Arnaz, Raquel Welch, Bob Hope and The Turtles.
-After ownership changed hands a few times (including both Hilton and Radisson), Noble House Hotels gave it the $70 million modernization that would return it to its former glory.

 While the Riviera keeps time with the 21st century, it still maintains the Old Hollywood charm that made it one of Palm Springs' most famous resorts.
 Mid-century modern décor adorns the 398 chic guest rooms and suites.
 Each room begins with a muted palette of brown and white before adding bright pink-and-orange geometric accents.
 Guests can enjoy mountain, garden or pool views, as well as numerous in-room amenities including luxe linens, marble bathrooms, LCD TVs, coffee makers, daily newspapers, free Wi-Fi and private patios or balconies (in most).
 Suites provide an added level of luxury with deep soaking tubs, plush sofas and retro leather chairs, as well as marble-topped wet bars and private fire pits in some.